Building a Bar in Your Basement

 Room Finishing Steps:

 Ceilings should be covered to hide trusses or floor joists.
-The best approach is a drop ceiling which is easy to install and allow full accessibility for future electrical, cable TV, sound or network.
+The best approach is a drop ceiling which is easy to install and allows full accessibility for future electrical, cable TV, sound, or network.

 Future accessibility is an important consideration.
-We used pine tongue and groove on one of our first basement bar projects and it was regretted due to the inability to access the interstitial space between the basement ceiling and first floor.
+We used pine tongue and groove on one of our first basement bar projects and it was regretted due to the inability to access the interstitial space between the basement ceiling and first floor, not to mention that bare pine boards are extremely flammable.

 Building your Basement Bar: